rdk/p2rank/misc/tutorials/training-tutorial.md

 ### R plots

-In case you iterate through exactly 1 or 2 parameters P2RANK will try to produce plots of various statistics using R language.
+In case you iterate through exactly 1 or 2 parameters P2Rank will try to produce plots of various statistics using R language.
 For that you need to have `Rscript` on the Path.
 Some libraries in R need to be installed.
 ~~~
 sudo apt install r-base
+sudo R -e "install.packages('ggplot2', dependencies=TRUE, repos='http://cran.us.r-project.org')"
 ~~~

 ## Output directory location